Will Public Safety Power Shutoffs (PSPS) affect my Water Service?

 - The top recommended recycled water project was non-potable reuse (NPR) for large irrigation users with the option of indirect potable reuse (IPR) pending a hydrogeologic investigation of the Montecito Groundwater Basin.

-- A Groundwater Augmentation Feasibility Analysis is underway to determine if the Montecito groundwater basin could receive injection of recycled water, and results are anticipated by year-end 2019.
+- A Groundwater Augmentation Feasibility Analysis to determine if the Montecito groundwater basin could receive injection of recycled water shows that IPR feasibility is limited in the basin.
+Read more

 - Montecito Water District (MWD) and wastewater treatment agency Montecito Sanitary District (MSD) are meeting monthly to facilitate collaboration on the implementation of water reuse / recycling.